VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 - The two most common broadband residential access types are **DSL** and **cable**.
 - DSL is often provided by the local telephone company, acting as `both telco and ISP`.
 - DSL connections involve DSL modems at homes communicating with a DSLAM at the telco's central office.
-- DSL allows data and telephone signals to share the same line using frequency-division multiplexing.
+- DSL allows data and telephone signals to share the same line using frequency division multiplexing.
 - Splitters at the customer's end and DSLAMs at the telco end manage signal separation.
-- DSL offers varying transmission rates, both downstream and upstream, with the potential for high-speed access.
+- DSL offers varying transmission rates, both downstream and upstream, with the potential for high speed access.
 - DSL access can be asymmetric, with different rates for downstream and upstream.
 - Achievable rates may be lower due to distance, line quality, and provider limitations.
 - DSL is best suited for short distances from the central office, typically within 5 to 10 miles.